Setting Up a MedusaJS Project with Coolify

 Note: If you already have a Medusa project, you can skip this step.

-We will now create a new Medusa project.
-Ensure Node.js and Yarn are installed on your computer, and then run the following commands to create a new Medusa project and navigate to the project directory:
+Now we will create a new Medusa project.
+Make sure you have Node.js and Yarn installed on your computer, then run the following commands to create a new Medusa project and navigate into the project directory:

 pnpm dlx create-medusa-app@latest